 - The first step is to recognise and acknowledge that your wife or partner is ill right now - Talk to them about it and find out more about postnatal depression and other maternal mental health problems for yourself.
-There are some links in the back of this booklet.
-Visit our website for more free information, resources and videos - Listen to them and take their worrying thoughts seriously.
+There are some links in the back of this booklet - Listen to them and take their worrying thoughts seriously.
 They may seem trivial and unwarranted to you, but to them they're very serious and real - Support your partner to seek help.
 The GP, Midwife and Health Visitor are key people to speak to - If they have already sought help then support them in that and involve yourself in the support they are offered - Try not to judge or criticise.
 They're probably doing a lot of that themselves right now - Try not to retaliate in kind when they're irritable and snappy with you.
 Remind yourself that it isn't the real person behaving like that - Reassure your partner that you are there for them and that things will improve in time - Show love and affection but try to avoid overly sexual demands.
-Your wife/partner won't be ready for that for a while yet - Involve yourself as much as you can with supporting the parenting and housework.
+Your wife/partner won't be ready for that for a while yet - Involve yourself as much as you can with supporting the parentingle and housework